How to become a stagehand

 Apprenticeship

-These can take around 2 years to complete and are a mix of workplace learning and off-the-job study.
+These can take between 2 and 3 years to complete and are a mix of on-the-job training and study off site.

 Entry requirements